apache/submarine/docs/design/storage-implementation.md

 #### Localization of experiment/notebook/model-serving code

-To make user experiences keeps same across different environment, we will localize code to a same folder after the container is launched, preferrably `/code`
+To make user experiences keeps same across different environment, we will localize code to a same folder after the container is launched, preferably `/code`

 For example, there's a git repo need to be synced up for an experiment/notebook/model-serving (example above):